vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 said that people who grind a lot at night can improve things by using a dental guard at night.

+She didn't mention overbrushing, something that she had brought up last time.

+I asked her if eating lots of nuts could cause the issues, and she didn't think so.

 She confirmed, upon my asking, that recession cannot naturally get better over time, only worse, and that the only way to make it better is by doing tissue grafting surgery.